MohamadKurdi/domopolis/README.md

 Installation (not full, in deveplopment)
 ------------

+* ./cli.php preinstall to copy sample config files
 * ./cli.php catalog config.php install to create directories
+* ./cli.php catalog config.php install mydomain.name to set domain name in config files
-* composer install at root directory to install all composer dependencies
+* composer install at root directory to install all composer dependencies (launches if exec is allowed)
-* npm install in js directory to install all js dependencies
+* npm install in js directory to install all js dependencies (launches if exec is allowed)
 * import database structure and fill settings